slouc/finch-demo/README.md

          Ok(Response(200, "This is a response!"))
     }

 You might be wondering how exactly are we returning a JSON since we never even mentioned the word "json", we are just returning a `MyResponse`.
-Magic is in those two imports.
+Magic is in those two extra imports.
 They contain implicit conversions (powered by [circe](https://github.com/circe/circe)) that automatically construct a result in viable format.

 Let's get even more sophisticated:

+    import io.finch._
+    import io.finch.circe._
     import io.circe.generic.auto._
-    import io.finch.circe._

     case class FancyResponse[T: io.circe.Encoder](code: Int, msg: String, body: T) case class FancyResponseBody(msg: String)